-Iceland is by far the most sparsely populated country in Europe: The size of Ireland or Kentucky, it has only 300,000 inhabitants.
-Two-thirds of the population live in the greater Reykjavík area, and the next largest town -- Akureyri, on the north coast -- has only 17,000 people.
+Iceland is about the size of Ireland and has fewer than 400,000 inhabitants.
 Most Icelanders live close to the coast, as the interior is largely an uninhabitable desert, impassable in winter.

 Iceland's topography and unified culture do not lend themselves easily to geographic subdivisions.
 Route 1, known as the "Ring Road," circles the entire island but does not reach the Westfjords or many coastal towns.
 Chapters 7 through 10 are organized directionally; chapters 7 (West) and 8 (North) "lead" you from Reykjavík to Egilsstaðir (the transportation hub of East Iceland) clockwise, and chapters 9 (South) and 10 (East) do the same counterclockwise.

-Reykjavík & Nearby -- Most Icelanders live in the southwest corner of the island.
-Reykjavík, Iceland's appealing capital, has zoomed to international prominence in the last 25 years, even becoming a trendsetter in music and nightlife.
+Reykjavík & Nearby: Most Icelanders live in the southwest corner of the island.
+Reykjavík, Iceland's appealing capital, has zoomed to international prominence in recent decades, even becoming a trendsetter in music and nightlife.
 The center of town can be crossed in 30 minutes on foot, but a few miles of urban sprawl have absorbed neighboring towns such as Kópavogur and Hafnarfjörður.

 From Reykjavík, many visitors take the "Golden Circle" day tour to Gullfoss waterfall, Geysir (for which all geysers are named), and Tþingvellir National Park, where the first Icelandic parliament convened in the year 930.